lucas-ubm/sec_analysis/README.md

 We provide two different interfaces for the module through config files: one follows the `edgar-crawler` format for compatibility, the other one provides a simplified interface.
 Both produce the same behavior.
 We provide four example config files:  %TODO: add file names.

 ### Simplified config
 This simplified config resolves redundancies in the `edgar-crawler` config, ensuring consistency across the pipeline steps and ease of use.
 The config is transformed to `edgar-crwaler` style automatically, ensuring maximum compatibility.
+TODO: add explanation for simplified config

 ### `edgar-crawler` style config